-Gold - Trend Reversal More And More Likely
+Gold: Trend Reversal More And More Likely

 Seasonality for Gold as of March 13th, 2020.
 Source: Sentimentrader

-This year and so far the highest point was reached only recently on the 14th of April.
+This year and so far, the highest point was reached only recently on the 14th of April.
 Obviously, this high point has not yet been definitively confirmed.
 If the presumed corrective movement begins now or in the coming weeks, it will not end before August/September.
 Until then, one should rather exercise patience.
 Although there can always be major interim rallies, in view of the sharp rises and the overbought situation on the daily, weekly and monthly charts, one should plan for at least three to four corrective months.

 Meanwhile, the seasonality provides a clear sell-signal.
 However, this component of analysis should always be viewed in a more abstract manner.
 Moreover, there is no clearly confirmed high point in the current trading year so far.
 Only when this has become more visible, a possible time window for the next low can be defined.